 Vanessa Hua is an award-winning, best-selling author.
-H er novel, Forbidden City—called “magnificent” by Publisher’s Weekly, a “new classic” by the San Francisco Chronicle, and “masterful” by the Washington Post is a national bestseller and was a finalist for the Northern California Book Award.
+Her novel, Forbidden City—called “magnificent” by Publisher’s Weekly, a “new classic” by the San Francisco Chronicle, and “masterful” by the Washington Post— is a national bestseller and was a finalist for the Northern California Book Award.
 Her novel, A River of Stars, was named to the Washington Post and NPR’s Best Books of 2018 lists, and has been called a "marvel" by O, The Oprah Magazine, and "delightful" by The Economist.
-Her short story collection, Deceit and Other Possibilities a New York Times Editors' Choice, received an Asian/Pacific American Award in Literature and was a finalist for a California Book Award, and a New American Voices Award.
-H
+Her short story collection, Deceit and Other Possibilities, a New York Times Editors' Choice, received an Asian/Pacific American Award in Literature and was a finalist for a California Book Award, and a New American Voices Award.
+Her novel El Nido is forthcoming.

 A National Endowment for the Arts Literature Fellow, she also received a Rona Jaffe Writers' Award, the San Francisco Foundation’s James D. Phelan literary award, a Steinbeck Fellowship in Creative Writing, and a California Arts Council Artist Fellowship.